skrghosh/apt-dataset/README.md

 ## Usage 🚀

 These datasets are versatile, suited for:
-- **Research:** Understand APT behaviors and patterns.
+- **Ingestion:** All the logs are in JSON format.
+So you can easily ingest them to your preferred framework.
-- **Machine Learning:** Train models to differentiate between benign and malicious actions.
+- **Machine Learning:** One can write a script to differentiate the benign logs from the malicious ones.
+They can later be used to train different ML or RL models.
 - **Benchmarking:** Evaluate the performance of attack detection or alert correlation systems against simulated APT attacks.

 ---